 The report also mentioned his use of a dietary supplement but they do not tell what this supplement was.
 I have my suspicions.
 See the supplement section below.

-In another report, in march 2018, a young man had to be placed in a medically induced comma after collapsing from a heart attack after completing the Shamrock Half Marathon in Virginia Beach.
+In another report, in march 2018, a young man had to be placed in a medically induced coma after collapsing from a heart attack after completing the Shamrock Half Marathon in Virginia Beach.
 His heart stopped beating for 9 minutes.
 This was a fit, healthy young man who had just completed his first half marathon.
 Fortunately, this man survived because he received prompt medical attention.

-In 2015 ,a 40 year old triathlete from Virginia died from rhabdomyolysis and dehydration following an Ironman race in Colorado.
+In 2015,a 40-year-old triathlete from Virginia died from rhabdomyolysis and dehydration following an Ironman race in Colorado.

 In a report by CBS news it was stated that between 2000-2011, 21 college football players have collapsed and died from rhabdo complications during football practice.
 These were fit, young people.
 Rhabdo does not discriminate.
 Both fit and unfit people can get this condition.